-Americans love bananas, eating as many bananas as apples and oranges combined or roughly 28 pounds of bananas each year.
+Americans love bananas, eating roughly 28 pounds of bananas per person per year (that’s about 90 bananas!).
 Bananas are also an important — and often necessary — food to have around the house if you are going through cancer treatment.

 Chemotherapy and radiation, as well as tumor growth, can cause complications like diarrhea.
 Long-term diarrhea can deplete our electrolytes like sodium, potassium, and chloride.
 Bananas are a good source of potassium, an important electrolyte, and they also contain soluble fiber, which helps to bulk up the stool and mitigate diarrhea.